johnjackoleary/cfi-commonplace-book/Lesson Plans/Aircraft Checkout/Suggested Aircraft Checkout Process.md

 ### Subsequent Flights with Instructor
 - [ ] Use and improve your checklists/gaits
 - [ ] Practice all emergencies, especially new procedures from planes you already know
+- [ ] Practice instrument procedures, if applicable
-- [ ] You instructor will tell you when they feel your ready to fly on your own, depending on the complexity of the aircraft
+- [ ] Your instructor will tell you when they feel you're ready to fly on your own, depending on the complexity of the aircraft

 ### Subsequent Flights without Instructor
 - [ ] Practice with all avionics and their features on the ground
 - [ ] Practice all private (and commercial, if you know them) maneuvers to develop proficiency at various speeds/attitudes
+- [ ] File and fly [[IFR]], even in [[VMC]], if applicable
 - [ ] Fly many full stop patterns, until able to consistently meet ACS standards